 What is Cryptocurrency?

-Before diving into how to invest in crypto, it’s essential to understand what cryptocurrency is.
-Cryptocurrency is a digital or virtual form of money that uses cryptography for security.
-Unlike traditional currencies issued by governments (like the US dollar or Euro), cryptocurrencies operate on decentralized networks based on blockchain technology.
-This means no central authority, like a bank or government, controls them.
+Before getting acquainted with how to start investing in crypto, one should define what cryptocurrency is.
+Cryptocurrency is a digital or virtual kind of currency that uses cryptography for security.
+Unlike the traditional currency set up by governments, such as the US dollar or Euro, cryptocurrencies are operating on decentralized networks based on blockchain technology.
+This means there is no central authority-an institution like a bank or government-controlling them.

 Why Invest in Cryptocurrency?